Skip to main content

 Step 3.
 Capture objective evidence.
 This is where most systems fall apart.
 Do not write what feels right.
 Write what you verified.
 Include the regulation name if you have it, the contract clause you reviewed, the email from an accountant, or the payment terms affecting cash flow.
 If you cannot point to evidence, treat that as a red flag, not a minor gap.

 Step 4.
 Project the financial reality.
 Tie the choice to money and time before you proceed.
 Record expected revenue, direct costs, admin burden, likely tax impact, and the hours you think the work will really take.
-Use placeholders when needed, but label them clearly.
-For example, write "Tax estimate pending advisor confirmation" or "Add current threshold after verification."
+Use unresolved-state labels when needed, and make clear what still needs verification.
+For example, write "Tax estimate pending advisor confirmation" or "Current threshold pending official verification."
 This helps prevent the failure mode where a project looks big on invoice value but weak on net profit.

 Step 5.
 Close the loop with actuals.
 After the decision plays out, record what happened and what rule you will carry forward.
 If a project was profitable, note why.
 If revisions doubled the hours worked and dragged down your Effective Hourly Rate, write that plainly.
 The goal is not reflection for its own sake.
 It is a reusable rule such as "For projects with on site travel, require verified jurisdiction notes and a margin buffer before signing."